 And Google is serious about this device: It's got a?$500 million ad budget planned for it.
 Google is also emphasizing how the Moto X will be assembled in the U.S. ?- a first ? at a Fort Worth, Texas plant, ready to ship to customers within days once their customized orders for the phone have been placed.
 It's a bold gamble by Google, with stiff competition from Apple's iPhone as well as successful Samsung phones running Google's Android operating system.

-The Moto X is always listening for your voice ? yes, your specific voice.
+It responds to you The Moto X is always listening for your voice ? yes, your specific voice.
 As soon as you say "OK, Google Now," a command already familiar to those who've tried Google Glass, the smartphone springs into action.
 You can ask it about the weather, demand directions, tell it to set a reminder and so on.
 It's like a souped-up Siri that does everything without ever requiring that you touch your phone.

 A feature called "Active Display" puts the info you need at a glance right on the screen ? as soon as you turn the phone face up, take it out of your pocket, or move it.
 This means that you'll be able to peek at your phone more quickly, but never need to even touch the power button.